jollytoad/deno_jsx_stream/README.md

 ## `@http/html-stream`

-Provides HTML specific tokens and utility functions
+Provides HTML specific tokens and utility functions, including a `html` tagged template literal function.

 ## `@http/jsx-stream`

-Provide a JSX engine making use of `@http/token-stream` and `@http/html-stream` to support (primarily server-side) rendering of async components.
+Provides a JSX runtime making use of `@http/token-stream` and `@http/html-stream` to support (primarily server-side) rendering of async components.

 ## Examples